 - Frequently Asked Questions

-- All unused funds from 2020 reimbursement accounts (both health care and dependent care) will carry over to the following plan year.
+- All unused funds from 2020 and 2021 reimbursement accounts (both health care and dependent care) will carry over to the following plan year.

 - Even if you did not enroll in a 2021 health care or dependent care reimbursement account this year, you may still be able to use the funds remaining in your account from the prior year.